hh1713/PUI2016_hh1713/HW3_hh1713/CitibikeReview_kk3374.md

-Hey Keli, here are my thoughts on your Citi Bike project.
+Hey Hrafnkell, here are my thoughts on your Citi Bike project.
 Very interesting and extremely well done!

 #### Verify the null and alternative hypotheses are formulated correctly: